jmc067/freelancer/README.md

 # Notes
-1. Each request should extend ttl on user access token
+1. Each request should extend ttl on user scramble token
-2. User access token should have a 1-to-1 relationship with the user.  aka lookup from access token to user.
-Each user should have their own access token on their account.
+2. User scramble token should have a 1-to-1 relationship with the user.  aka lookup from scramble token to user.
+Each user should have their own scramble token on their account.
 3. POST Job Routes should send automated message to user's inbox to notify the change
 	- REQUESTED,ACCEPTED,DECLINED each have separate messaging workflows
 4. Make sure user has picture before allowing ACCEPT.
 Warn client about picture when REQUESTED